 Every once in a while, go back into your spreadsheet to see if there are people who have slipped through the cracks, and reach out to them.
 When you do, add them into JibberJobber and remove them from your spreadsheet.
 You’ll find that the names and information in your spreadsheet will be whittled away and your JibberJobber database will be rich with real, current information and relationships.

 Bonus, this is a lot easier than you might think.
-With the Email2Log feature (which is premium, starting at $5/month and up to $9.95/month, depending on how many months you pay for at once), you can add contacts and companies simply by emailing your contacts (which you are already doing), or by forwarding emails to the JibberJobber server.
+With the Email2Log feature, you can add contacts and companies simply by emailing your contacts (which you are already doing), or by forwarding emails to the JibberJobber server.
 While we have import tools, the Email2Log is the easiest way to get relevant information into JibberJobber quickly, and with virtually no effort.

 Email2Log is the secret weapon to transitioning from your existing tracking system to JibberJobber.